P-p-H-d/mlib/README.md

 * the element name (the field name of the structure)
 * the element type (the associated type)
-* and the optional element oplist associated to this type (see [generic interface](#Generic-API-Interface-Adaptation) for the behavior if it is absent)
+* and the optional element oplist associated to this type.

 `name` and `element` shall be C identifiers that will be used to identify the container and the fields.